RajGondalia7/Create-AWS-AMI/README.md

-# Create-AWS-AMI-Terraform
+# Create-AWS-EC2-Terraform
-Creating AWS AMI with Terraform
+Creating AWS EC2 with Terraform

   After I show you all the console task we are going to move on terraform.
   I will share with you my linkedIn account, so anyone can go through the 1st phase of console task.